Javaabu/helpers/docs/modules/allowed-mimetypes.md

 */
 ```

-### isAllowedMimeType(string $mime_type, array|string $type): bool
+### isAllowedMimeType(string $mime_type, array|string $type = ''): bool

 Checks whether a given mimetype is allowed for the given file type(s).
+If no type is given, checks if the given mimetype is allowed.

 ```php
 AllowedMimeTypes::isAllowedMimeType('audio/mp3', 'image'); // returns false
 ```

-### getMaxFileSize(string|array $types): int
+### getMaxFileSize(string|array $types = ''): int

 Returns the max allowed file size in KB for the given file type.
-If an array of file types is given, it will return the maximum size allowed from all the given file types.
+If an array of file types is given or no type is given, it will return the maximum size allowed from all the file types.
 By default, for each given file type, the method will look if a `'max_<type>_file_size''` setting is available.
 Otherwise, it will fallback to the `'max_upload_file_size'` setting.

 ```php
 AllowedMimeTypes::getMaxFileSize('image');